Skip to content

 • Third-party Integrations: Including CDN or asset domains in the scan scope

-The pages section controls which pages are crawled, how elements are interacted with, and how visit patterns are optimized.
+The crawling section controls which pages are crawled, how elements are interacted with, and how visit patterns are optimized.
+This uses a rule-based system with allowlists and blocklists to precisely define what's in scope for crawling.

 Domain Configuration

-Additional domains that should be allowed for page crawling beyond the exploration_scope.
+Additional domains that should be allowed for page crawling beyond the exploration_scope are configured using domain type rules in the allowlist.

 frontend_dast: